 Injuries suffered in accidents can have complications, such as paralysis and permanent disability.
 In cases where these complications cause the victim to suffer permanent damages, such as the inability to work or chronic pain, these damages can be worked into the victim’s personal injury claim and compensated by his or her settlement.

-Keys to a Successful Personal Injury Claim
+Keys to a Successful Personal Injury Claim in Georgia

 A successful personal injury claim establishes the following: